 Within a thread

-If you want to get the attention of a specific person, type @ followed by their name to mention them.
-As you type, a menu will appear, listing the members in your group that match that name.
-Select the member you want and then click post or start.
-You can mention people in comments, thread contexts, or in the details of a decision.
+If you want to get the attention of a specific person, type @, start typing their name, and then select the user you want to mention.
+Click post or start.
+You can mention people in comments, threads, or even decisions.
 They will be notified that you’ve mentioned them.

-When you reply to a comment, the author of the original comment will be notified.
+When you reply to a comment, you will notify the user you replied to.
 Find the reply button on the bottom of the comment to which you wish to associate your reply (it will indented or nested under the comment you replied to, by default).